[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 The "clamshell" opening

-You will be able to organize your belongings in the best possible way, because you are not stacking layers, but placing them in your bag as you would a suitcase.
+You will be able to store your things better, because you do not stack them in layers, but place them in your bag as you would with a suitcase.

 The "shell" opening of the bag, which is very practical for storing your belongings.
 Photo credit: All Day Ruckoff